getappmap/appmap-intellij-plugin/description.md

-AppMap is a free and open-source runtime code analysis tool.
+AppMap is a runtime code analysis platform and runtime data-enhanced AI coding assistant.

-AppMap records your running code in your development environment, collecting information about how your code works and what it does.

-Then it uses this information to create AppMaps—interactive diagrams that describe your code’s behavior in sequence diagrams, dependency maps, trace views and flame graphs.

-Once you've created AppMaps, you can chat with AppMap new AI assistant, Navie to understand your code.
-Navie uses your local AppMaps files to provide you with explanations and better code suggestions.

-Navie is the AI Coding Assistant for Senior Developers.
-Navie’s suggestions are better for complex code changes compared to other AI code assistants because Navie includes runtime context.
-Navie’s code recommendations span files, functions, APIs, databases and more.
+AppMap will automatically generate and visualize code-linked runtime data and traces about your Java, Python, Node.js, or Ruby application without needing to add custom instrumentation or OTEL spans.

+Code traces and visualizations from AppMap show how your code really works, including APIs, database queries, web service request flows, security architecture, and more.

+AppMap’s AI coding assistant, Navie, will use data and visualizations to co-develop new features, fix complex bugs, optimize code performance and keep your code secure.

+AppMap and Navie will help you:

+-   Understand and reverse engineer complex codebases.
+-   Troubleshoot and debug issues that are observed when the app is running.
+-   Design and refactor features that span many internal files, APIs, services, and databases.
+-   Find and fix performance issues like N+1 queries.
+-   Detect and fix insecure code such as missing or faulty permissions, data leakage, mishandling of secrets, etc.

 ## Requirements and Use

 **2021.3** and newer JetBrains IDEs are required to use this plugin.
+**2023+** is recommended.

 Supported web applications and API frameworks: Ruby on Rails, Django, Flask, Express, Nest.js, Next.js, and Spring, Kotlin, and Scala